1.2.8 Media alternative (prerecorded)

 Soft whispers ripple through the audience as buyers confer in low tones, strategizing and debating their bids.
 When a bid is accepted, there is a brief, polite round of applause, and the clink of fine glassware as a servant discreetly pours wine into small, delicate glasses.
 The light filters in from narrow windows high on the walls, casting slender beams that accentuate the room's grandeur, emphasizing the solemnity and exclusivity of the auction.
 The combination of muted applause, murmured voices, and the occasional, subtle clink of glasses highlights the quiet intensity of this refined social scene, rooted in ambition and wealth.

-Your task is to check if there is an alternative provided for the video.
+Check if there is an alternative provided for the video.

-Look to see if there is a detailed text description on the video’s page that fully explains both the visuals and sounds of the video, including timing information.
+Determine if there is a detailed text description on the video’s page that fully explains both the visuals and sounds of the video, including timing information.
 This description might be on the same page as the video or available through a link close to the video.

 If you find that such an alternative is provided, you can mark this issue as "reviewed."